Our Impact

 After support from BYS

-• While violence concerns are commonly under-recognised and under-reported at the start of support, this year more than half (58%) indicated that their violence situations were a bit or much better after coming to BYS.
+• At the start of support, violence concerns are often under-recognised.
+Nonetheless, this year, more than half said their violence situations were a bit or much better after coming to BYS.

 More than half (58%) indicated that their violence situations were a bit or much better after coming to BYS.